-Nor his donkey is the last part in a documentary-series about the Ten Commandments.
+Nor his donkey is the last part in a tv documentary-series about the Ten Commandments.
 In the Pyrenees, France, a donkey is on its way from the top of the mountain to the valley to do the shopping for a sheperd who is obliged to stay with his herd.
-On his way, the donkey leads us along some small stories related to 'covetness' (i.e. the Tenth Commandment).
+On his way, the donkey leads us along three stories related to 'covetness' (i.e. the Tenth Commandment):

-1: Two weeks after the death of her husband, a widow receives a love-letter of somebody she refused to marry forty-five years before and never saw again.
+1: Two weeks after the death of her husband, a widow receives a love-letter of a man she refused to marry forty-five years before and never saw again.

 2: In London, a personal shopping assistant in a fancy warehouse develops a shopping addiction and commits suicide after being discovered.

 3: In Toronto, the annual meeting of the Mars Society is held.
-Here plans are discussed for the future colonization of the Red Planet.
+Plans are discussed for the future colonization of the Red Planet.